hana-matsumoto/hana-matsumoto.github.io/_projects/AK_VegShifts.md

 toc: true
 ---
 This project focused on a predicting species vegetation density, scaling up real-world data using machine learning.
 The objective was to determine species-level changes of the boreal forests in Alaska from 2000 to 2024 as predicted by the machine learning models.
 ## Methods
 This work leveraged geospatial data, time-series analysis and random forest models to analyze forest change.
+### Data preperation

-I used the Google Earth Engine platform and its Python API to process and analyze remotely sensed data for a 25-year period to build out predictor variables for my random forest models.
+I used the **Google Earth Engine platform** and its **Python API** to process and analyze remotely sensed data for a 25-year period to build out predictor variables for my random forest models.
 Example code for creating some of the predictor variables from remotely sensed data:
 ```python
 # %% Start session